 - Users that ask for pictures

-- Under-aged kids that use the app
+- Minors using the app

 - Users that harass others

-- Fake profiles/catfishing
+- Fake profiles/catphishing

 - Spam, attempts to sell products to users

-In addition, Tinder collects your personal data, and the app’s integration with Facebook can also result in a breach of your privacy.
+In addition, Tinder collects your personal data, and the app’s frequent integration with Facebook can also result in a breach of your privacy.
 These are considerations that every Tinder user should know about.
 Although Tinder can access your data, by taking precautions you can protect your privacy to a certain extent when using the dating app.